157th-unicorn/159th-unicorn/README.md

 # Live Streaming Website

 A website where an admin can live stream to over 25,000 viewers.
 The admin streams via WebRTC with Firebase signaling, and viewers watch via HLS.
+Features a modern, responsive design with CSS styling.

 ## Repository Structure

-- `index.html`: Client-side HTML with embedded JavaScript
+- `index.html`: Client-side HTML with embedded CSS and JavaScript
 - `server.js`: Server-side JavaScript
 - `package.json`: Server dependencies
 - `README.md`: Project instructions